starseclipseellipse

 Subscription Pricing

-Flat-rate subscription pricing charges the buyer a fixed amount on a monthly or annual basis, regardless of usage.
-This model works well for products with predictable value delivery, such as security tools, monitoring platforms, and collaboration software.
-On GCP, subscription pricing can be configured with multiple tiers, allowing buyers to select the plan that matches their needs.
-Annual subscriptions typically include a discount relative to monthly pricing, incentivizing longer commitments and improving revenue predictability for the ISV.
+Flat-rate subscription pricing charges a fixed amount monthly or annually, regardless of usage.
+This works well for products with predictable value delivery — security tools, monitoring platforms, and collaboration software.

 Usage-Based Pricing